miguelff/flow/README.md

 Flow is excellent if you want to be highly productive and in a flow state, while keep a good balance between activity and rest.
 However, this same flexibility makes Flow not so good as a planning technique, something Pomodoro is good at.

-If you are a programmer, or a designer, and like me, you perform better when deeply inmerse in what you are doing, then Flow is for you!
+If you are a programmer or a designer, and like me, you perform better when deeply inmerse in what you are doing, then Flow is for you!

 Flow in action
 ---------------